UKHomeOffice/engineering-guidance-and-standards/docs/patterns/observability-by-opentelemetry.md

 ## Benefits

 - Instrument once, send anywhere — Write your telemetry code once and export it to any observability backend.
-- Standardized tooling — Teams use the same SDKs, naming conventions, and structure across services.
+- Standardised tooling — Teams use the same SDKs, naming conventions, and structure across services.
 - Unified telemetry — Collect metrics, traces, and logs in a connected, structured format for better insight and correlation.

 ---